octavian-drutza/book-management/README.md

    It is recommended using Node.js 18.X.X or higher to ensure compatibility and optimal performance.

 ## Usage
-To start the server and client, run:
+To start the server and client, run in root:
   npm start
   This will start the backend server at default port 3001 and the client application at default port 3000.